logicly-au/pmhc-mds-user-documentation/doc/data-extract.rst

    the checkbox labelled **Include data without associated dates**
 6. Click the checkbox labelled **Include data from all specifications**, if required.
    **Please note:** As the query is based on the PMHC MDS, additional extension data will not by default be included in the extract.
-If this box is ticked, please note that the file format will be available for download, but will not meet the upload specifications file format
+(Extensions are listed at https://docs.pmhc-mds.com/) If this box is ticked, please note that the file format will be available for download, but will not meet the upload specification file format
 7. Select the appropriate file type to be downloaded

    .. figure:: screen-shots/data-extract-view-form.png